sgammon/hashlock/README.md

 ## Usage: Library

 This package is also usable as a JavaScript or TypeScript library.
-Simply install `hashlocks` and you should have the main code + typings.
+Simply install `hashlock` and you should have the main code + typings.
 The package ships with source maps as well.

 ---